ibarwick/firebird_fdw/README.md

     SERVER fb_test

-any attempt to access the foreign table `casetest3` will result in the Firebird error `Table unknown: CASETEST3`, as Firebird is receiving the unquoted table name and folding it to upper case.
+any attempt to access the foreign table `casetest3` will result in the Firebird error `Table unknown: CASETEST3`, as Firebird is receiving the unquoted PostgreSQL table name and folding it to upper case.

 To ensure the correct table or column name is included in queries sent to Firebird, from `firebird_fdw` 1.2.0 the table or column-level option `quote_identifier` can